kevinchappell/formBuilder/README.md

 ## TODO
 - Add parser to render non-editable form.
 - Add callback for `autocomplete` field.
-- Custom icons and styling
+- HTML5 fields and attributes
+- JSON data as default instead of XML
+- More examples